xxki99/spring_jwtauth/README.md

 ```
 ---

+---

+This project is using postgresql.
+Need to change config in application.properties in order to connect to postgreSQL.

+---

 | url | description | input(json)  | output(json) |
 | --- | ----------- | ------ | ------ |
 | /api/register | register new user | {"username", "password", "email"} | UserResponsePayload {"username", "email"} |